13cyberpunk02/SolChatBackend/README.md

 # SolChatBackend
 Simple Chat application.
-User React and Microsoft SignalR
+Used React and Microsoft SignalR